 - Transrectal ultrasound.
 The transducer is inserted into a man's rectum to view the prostate.

 - Transvaginal ultrasound.
 The transducer is inserted into a woman's vagina to view the uterus and ovaries.

 What will I experience during and after the procedure?

 Ultrasound examinations are painless and easily tolerated by most patients.

 Ultrasound exams in which the transducer is inserted into an opening of the body may produce minimal discomfort.

 If a Doppler ultrasound study is performed, you may actually hear pulse-like sounds that change in pitch as the blood flow is monitored and measured.

-Most ultrasound examinations are completed within 30 minutes to an hour.
+Most ultrasound examinations are completed within 30 minutes, although more extensive exams may take up to an hour.

 When the examination is complete, you may be asked to dress and wait while the ultrasound images are reviewed.